bm4cs/papers/2019-expdev-heap-overflow-prevention/paper.md

 Finally in order to make this work the memory the of the crafted fake chunk must be 16-byte aligned, as glibc would do for chunks it produces.

-While the above @how2heap example does nothing harmful, it easy to imagine how an arbitary memory location could be corrupted with this technique. @phrack for example walks through laying out the fake chunk over stack, to gain control of the EIP:
+While the above @how2heap example does nothing harmful, it easy to imagine how an arbitary memory location could be corrupted with this technique. @phrack for example walks through overlaying the fake chunk across stack memory, to gain control of the EIP:

                      val1         target                val2
                       o             |                     o